 Changing the Panel

 The default Panel in Peppermint can also be customized to your liking.
-The location, appearance, and layout of the panel are all easily customized by simply right-clicking anywhere on the panel and selecting the "Panel Settings" option.
+The location, appearance, and layout of the panel are all easily customized by simply right-clicking anywhere on the panel and selecting "Panel > Panel Preferences".
 The panel supports multiple positions on screen including either side of the screen.
 Be warned that this does not always look the best though.
 You can even specify the width of the panel or set margins on either side in order to place it precisely where you want it.

-In addition to all of this, you'll also find the "Panel Applets" tab which allows you to take any number of available applets and place them anywhere on the panel you like.
-Examples are a CPU frequency monitor, a directory menu, and application launch bars which allow you to place shortcuts to your favorite applications directly on the panel, thus eliminating the need to navigate the menu to launch them.
+In addition to all of this, you'll also find the panel "Items" tab which allows you to take any number of available applets and place them anywhere on the panel you like.
+Examples are a application launchers, a directory menu, and a 'show desktop' button which allows you to quickly minimize all open application windows and access the desktop, then return them to their previous state.
+If the applet you're looking for isn't already available more applets can be installed via the Synaptic package manager.